-According to the Citizens Advice Bureau, discrimination is the eighth most common problem people would like advice on.
-Discrimination or harassment of anyone because of their sex, race, religion, sexual orientation or disability is against the law.
+Discrimination or harassment of anyone because of their sex, race, religion, sexual orientation, sexual identity or disability is against the law.

 This page is suitable for all readers, but also part of the Oxfordshire Special Educational Needs and Disability (SEND) Local Offer which collects together information, services and support for children and young people in Oxfordshire with special educational needs and disabilities and their families.

-The law protects you from discrimination, but also requires you not to discriminate against others.
-Your place of learning or workplace will have policies to support this.
+The law protects you from discrimination, and also requires you not to discriminate against others.
+Your place of learning or workplace has policies to support this.

 Sex, sexual orientation, gender status & sexuality

 Under the Sex Discrimination Act 1975 it is unlawful to:

 - treat one sex more favourably than the other in work, training, education, adverts, housing, and providing goods and services

 - discriminate against a transsexual person in work or vocational training

 Since 2003 it has been illegal for employers to discriminate against someone because of their sexuality.
 Workers are protected from direct and indirect discrimination, victimisation and harassment.

 Crucial: Some kinds of jobs (for example those in single sex environments, or certain kinds of support workers) can be offered only to men (or women).
 The employer has to prove this a genuine occupational requirement.